Sunday, May 05, 2024

 Here, balance is achieved with a friendly yet effective (and cost effective) combination of foams, a fiberglass plate with both snap and some flex, a central cavity that reduces weight and aids decoupling and strong stability for such a high stack shoe.
 I would add another surprise: a knit upper that works brilliantly for me.

-If you have not yet considered a super trainer, and maybe are worried about the practicality of such giant shoes for day in day out training, the Neo Vista is for sure worth considering even, I would say, as a single shoe rotation for all your runs and even races, a first for me in the category.
+If you have not yet considered a super trainer, and maybe are worried about the practicality of such giant shoes for day in day out training, the Neo Vista is for sure worth considering, even I would say, as a single shoe rotation for all your runs and even races which is a first for me in its category.

 Deductions for weight and a bit less rigid easier to transition midfoot platform although those seeking a touch of stability will be happy,